-CNN recently took a gander at the state of higher education.
+A while ago CNN took a gander at the state of higher education.
 The documentary Ivory Tower looked at the rising cost of education and probed whether or not it is worth it.
 I sense the program seemed to get short shrift.
-Perhaps it was lost amid President Obama’s never-ending scrap with Congress, this time over immigration and growing anticipation and anxiety in Ferguson, Missouri as the entire US holds its breath and awaits the decision of the Grand Jury regarding an indictment or not in the Michael Brown shooting.

 Attempts at assessing educational value are almost always tied directly to future earning potential.
 Many are now bypassing traditional liberal-arts type higher education in favour of degrees more focused on a specialized career.
 I certainly understand the need for a good job with sufficient earnings to enable one to live as one desires, but doesn’t anyone go to university to get a ‘well rounded education’ anymore?